input-output-hk/prism-did-method-spec/w3c-spec/PRISM-method.md

 #### Process RemoveServiceAction

-- The `serviceId` of the action MUST already be associated to the DID to update in the map, this service MUST NOT have already an associated revocation time.
+- The `serviceId` of the action MUST already be associated to the DID to update in the map, this service MUST NOT have already an associated deletion time.

 **Update of internal map**
-The node updates the map, takes adds to the service of the corresponding DID, and for the currently active `type` and list of `service_endpoints` the operation timestamp as their revocation times.
+The node updates the map, and adds to the service of the corresponding DID, and for the currently active `type` and list of `service_endpoints` the operation timestamp as their deletion times.

 #### Process UpdateServiceAction

 - The `serviceId` of the action MUST already be associated to the DID to update in the map,
-    - this service will have a list of types, there MUST be exactly one type in this list that does not have  already an associated revocation time.
+    - this service will have a list of types, there MUST be exactly one type in this list that does not have  already an associated deletion time.
 We will call this type `current_type`
     - this service will have a list of list of service endpoints, there MUST be exactly one list in this list that does not have already an associated revocation time.
 We will call this list `current_endpoints`

 **Update of internal map**
 - If the `UpdateServiceAction` has a non empty `type`, we will refer to it as `new_type`
-    - The node adds the operation timestamp to `current_type` as its revocation time, and adds `new_type` to the corresponding list of types with the operation timestamp as its addition timestamp.
+    - The node adds the operation timestamp to `current_type` as its deletion time, and adds `new_type` to the corresponding list of types with the operation timestamp as its addition timestamp.
 - If the `UpdateServiceAction` has a non empty `service_endpoints`, we will refer to it as `new_services`
     - The node adds the operation timestamp to `current_endpoints` as its revocation time, and adds `new_endpoints` to the corresponding list of service endpoints with the operation timestamp as its addition timestamp.